“When Napa and San Francisco Were Far Apart (Summer, 1967),” from Museum of Americana, Vol. 19 [bonus poem not included in Ticket Stubs]:

 - Electric Music for the Mind and Body, the group’s first LP on Vanguard (released January 1967) and I-Feel-Like-Fixin’-To-Die, the group’s second (released May 1967) feature the band’s most strongest material.
 The third album, Together, has its moments.

-- Two days after Country Joe & The Fish played the Napa County Fairgrounds, the played The Monterey Pops Festival.
-This clip of “Sweet Martha Lorraine” includes video.
-This clip of the Monterey Pops set, audio only, includes “Not So Sweet Martha Lorraine,” “I-Feel-Like-I’m-Fixin’-to-Die Rag,” “Please Don’t Drop That H Bomb On Me,” and “Section 43.”
+- Two days after Country Joe & The Fish played the Napa County Fairgrounds, they played The Monterey Pops Festival.
+This video clip includes only “Sweet Martha Lorraine.”
+This clip, audio only, audio only, includes “Not So Sweet Martha Lorraine,” “I-Feel-Like-I’m-Fixin’-to-Die Rag,” “Please Don’t Drop That H Bomb On Me,” and “Section 43.”
 (If “Sweet Martha Lorraine” offers a psychedelic lyric and “Section 43” a psychedelic sound, this Monterey Pops performance of “I-Feel-Like-I’m-Fixin’-To-Die,” especially the opening, underscores the group’s roots in political street theater.)